areddyraja/python-markup/content/puppet/hiera.md

 Hiera will fail with an error if the config file can’t be found, although an empty config file is allowed.

+#### What can you do with Hiera
+* Express Organizational Information
+* Classify Nodes With Hiera
+* Describing Our Environment

+Without Hiera, we might find ourselves adding organizational data to our module code as default parameter values, reducing how shareable it is.
+We might find ourselves repeating configuration data in our site manifests to cover minor differences in configuration between nodes.

+With Hiera, we can move these decisions into a hierarchy built around the facts that drive these decisions, increase sharability, and repeat ourselves less.

+We can also use Hiera to assign classes to nodes using the hiera_include function, adding a single line to our site.pp manifest, then assigning classes to nodes within Hiera instead of within our site manifests.
+This can be a useful shortcut when we’re explicitly assigning classes to specific nodes within Hiera, but it becomes very powerful when we implicitly assign classes based on a node’s characteristics.

 #### Location
 By default, the config file is: